curioussoulscafe/curious-souls-cafe/README.md

 - **Save Questions**: Tap any question to add it to a "Saved Questions" list for easy reference during a discussion.
 - **Submit Custom Questions**: Add your own list of questions for a private session.
 Your custom list is saved locally in your browser.
 - **Search and Filter**: Use the search bar on the main page to find topics, or within a topic page to find specific questions.
-- **Question Numbering**: There is a question number at the top right corner of each question (except for the dymanic question deck, 'All Questions') that can be shared with other particiapnts to quickly jump to a particular question.
+- **Question Numbering**: There is a question number at the top right corner of each question (except for the dymanic question deck, 'All Questions') that can be shared with other participants to quickly jump to a particular question.
 - **Favorite Topics**: Tap the star icon next to a topic to move it to the top of the list for quick access.
 - **The Dice Roller**: Access the [Virtual Dice Roller](https://app.curioussouls.cafe/pages/dice.html) via the floating dice icon on any page.
 This is a fun tool used to decide who starts, break ties, or engage in meaningful "punishment" prompts.
 - **Optimized for On-the-Go**: The web app is designed to work seamlessly on smartphones and tablets.